WebberZone/contextual-related-posts/readme.txt

 * Bug fixes:
     * Thumb width and height defaults to 150 in case the settings are missing
+    * Setting the style to be text_only didn't enforce no thumbnail

 * Developer:
     * New filters: `crp_query_date_query`, `crp_query_meta_query`, `crp_query_meta_query_relation`